kubernetes/website/docs/user-guide/service-accounts.md

 then you will see that a token has automatically been created and is referenced by the service account.

-You may use the ABAC authorization plugin to [set permissions on service accounts](/docs/admin/authorization/#a-quick-note-on-service-accounts).
+You may use authorization plugins to [set permissions on service accounts](/docs/admin/authorization/#a-quick-note-on-service-accounts).

-To use a non-default service account, simply set the `spec.serviceAccount` field of a pod to the name of the service account you wish to use.
+To use a non-default service account, simply set the `spec.serviceAccountName` field of a pod to the name of the service account you wish to use.

 The service account has to exist at the time the pod is created, or it will be rejected.